ExtinctSa/Raytracing-Simulation/README.txt

 Collision works as such:
 It takes 6 parameters:
 1. The keys pressed: "keys"
-    This is done very similarly to how we did it in the Asteroids project with 1 key difference The left and right arrow keys affect the player's rotation angle instead of movement
+    This is done very similarly to how we did it in the Asteroids project.

 2 and 3.
 The player's current x and y positions respectively: "player_x, player_y"